MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 < Token Embedding: convert numbers into words >

-*completion words*: through | the  | woods
+*completion words*:  the  | woods

 ### Tokenisation

 LLMs work with numbers.
-Our prompt needs to be converted to number to input into teh model and the model out needs to be converted from numbers to text.
-A tokenizer converts prompt to a sequence (array) at numbers.
-The tokenizer splits prompts into an array tokens (roughly word/word fragment).
+Our prompt needs to be converted from text to numbers to be input into the model and the model output needs to be converted from numbers to text.
+A tokenizer converts text to a sequence (array) at numbers.
+The tokenizer splits text into an array tokens (roughly word/word fragment).

 This page from OpenAI shows what a tokenizer does. https://platform.openai.com/tokenizer